ahmrishad167/Knowledge-Distillation-1/README.md

 # Knowledge-Distillation

 ### 0. Overview
-This repository contains a simple implementation of **[Distilling the Knowledge in a Neural Network](https://arxiv.org/pdf/1503.02531.pdf) (NIPS, 2014)** using PyTorch
+This repository contains a simple implementation of **[Distilling the Knowledge in a Neural Network](https://arxiv.org/pdf/1503.02531.pdf) (NIPS, 2014)** using PyTorch.
 Knowledge Distillation is abbreviated as KD from below.
-VGG19 with Batch Normalization network serves as a teacher network.
+A teacher network is the VGG19 with Batch Normalization network and a student model is a simple custom CNN network.
 The dataset used here is CIFAR dataset.

 Please note that the results may vary, depending on a set of hyper-parameters.

 ### 1. Quantitative Evaluation